The Hilbert symbol in the Hodge standard conjecture: Reduction to CM-simple objects

 Now, as the right hand side of the equation \eqref{hilbert formula} is additive on direct sums, let us show that the left hand side is additive as well, this will imply the statement.
 Consider two orthogonal supersingular pairs $M_1$ and $M_2$ which are both partial sums of the factors in the decomposition of Lemma \ref{key lemma}\eqref{key lemma_4}.
-Let $\delta_{B,1}, \eps_{B,1},\delta_{Z,1}, \eps_{Z,1}$ be the discriminants and the Hilbert symbols of the two quadratic forms associated $M_1$ and similarly let $\delta_{B,2}, \eps_{B,2},\delta_{Z,2}, \eps_{Z,2}$ the invariants for $M_2$.
-The Hilbert symbols of the sum $M_1\oplus M_2$ are respectively
+Let $\delta_{B,1}, \eps_{B,1},\delta_{Z,1}, \eps_{Z,1}$ be the discriminants and the Hilbert symbols of the two quadratic forms associated with $M_1$ and similarly let $\delta_{B,2}, \eps_{B,2},\delta_{Z,2}, \eps_{Z,2}$ be the invariants for $M_2$.
+By the definition of the Hilbert symbol of a quadratic form \cite[Ch.~IV, \S2.1]{MR0498338}, it follows that the Hilbert symbols of the sum $M_1\oplus M_2$ are respectively

 and